-Lily of the valley plants produce a delicate, fragrant flower that is unmistakable and a great addition to the garden (provided you manage to keep their spread in check).
-But what kind of selection is out there?
+Lily of the valley plants produces a delicate, fragrant flower that is unmistakable and a great addition to the garden (provided you manage to keep their spread in check).
+What kind of selection is out there?
 There’s a lot more to lily of the valley than just its sweet scent.
 Keep reading to learn more about the different lily of the valley plant types.

 Common Types of Lily of the Valley

 Common lily of the valley (Convallaria majalis) has dark green leaves, tops out at about 10 inches (25 cm.) in height, and produces small, extremely fragrant, white flowers.
 As long as it’s contained from taking over the garden, you can’t go wrong with this variety.
 There are, however, a large number of interesting cultivars that set themselves apart.

 Other Kinds of Lily of the Valley Plants